tamayodb/CCMACLRL_PROJECT_COM222/README.md

 The model is deployed as a web application.
 You can access it at the following link:

 [Access the Web Application](https://nice-ill-fated-assumption.anvil.app/)

+## Graph of the Decision Tree Regressor

+The GraphViz library was utilized for generating the graph of the Decision Tree Regressor, which is included in the file named `Decision_Tree_Regressor_Depth.pdf`.